surfiniaburger/silver-one/README.md

 ## Why This Matters

 LLM-generated security datasets and agent evaluations are easy to make and hard to trust.
-Small hidden changes in prompts, model sampling, timestamps, tool calls, or verifier behavior can change which rows enter a corpus. `silver-one` treats those changing values as recorded inputs so generated rows can be audited, replayed, resumed, and rejected when the evidence is weak.
+Small hidden changes in prompts, model sampling, timestamps, tool calls, or verifier behavior can change which rows enter a corpus.
+If those rows are later used for training, hidden errors become training signal.

+`silver-one` treats changing values as recorded inputs so generated rows can be audited, replayed, resumed, and rejected when the evidence is weak.
 The goal is not to maximize synthetic data volume.
-The goal is to produce security-evaluation rows whose verdict, anchors, mechanism, verifier outcome, model controls, and run state are inspectable after the fact.
+The goal is to produce a deep reasoning corpus whose verdicts, anchors, mechanisms, verifier outcomes, model controls, rejected attempts, and run state are inspectable after the fact.

+The intended downstream use is training and evaluating safer code-security reasoning models.
+In this repo, "safer" means evidence-grounded, less prone to unsupported vulnerability claims, more explicit about uncertainty and failure modes, and easier to audit when a generated row is wrong.

+## Where This Is Headed

+`silver-one` is building toward a SecurityDecisionGuard-style training loop: generate high-fidelity code-security examples, debate the boundary condition, verify the mechanism, reject unsupported labels, and preserve enough trace data for later audit.

+The near-term artifact is a **Deep Reasoning Corpus** for code security.
+Each accepted row should teach more than a label.
+It should expose the evidence hooks, mechanism-level invariants, counterfactual boundary, verifier judgment, model controls, and failure cases that shaped the decision.

+The longer-term objective is to train and evaluate safer security-reasoning models: models that reason from grounded evidence, update under adversarial evidence, avoid shallow vulnerability claims, and make their uncertainty and failure modes visible enough for humans to inspect.

 ## Who This Is For

 - AI evaluation researchers building reproducible agent benchmarks.
-- Security dataset builders who need grounded vulnerability examples rather than unsupported labels.
+- Security dataset builders who need grounded vulnerability examples and rejected counterexamples rather than unsupported labels.
+- Model builders training code-security reasoning models from auditable synthetic data.
 - Agent framework maintainers studying checkpoint/resume, replay, and verifier boundaries.
 - Engineers comparing model behavior across local, cloud, and Kaggle benchmark providers.